NGN Capital

 Series B in 2010

-Valtech Cardio Ltd. is a medical device company based in Or Yehuda, Israel, specializing in the development and manufacturing of cardiovascular devices aimed at treating mitral regurgitation and facilitating tricuspid valve repair and replacement.
-The company focuses on minimally invasive transcatheter heart valve technologies, allowing patients to avoid open-heart surgery.
-Its key products include the Cardioband System, which performs mitral valve reconstruction via transfemoral direct annuloplasty, and the Cardiovalve system, a transfemoral transseptal replacement option for the mitral valve.
-Additionally, Valtech offers the Cardinal adjustable annuloplasty ring, which allows surgeons to optimize the ring size during surgery.
-The company's pipeline includes innovative products such as Cardioband Tricuspid, designed for mitral regurgitation, and V-Chordal, an adjustable implanted chord for repairing valve prolapse.
-Founded in 2006, Valtech Cardio operates as a subsidiary of Zeppelin Zox Ltd. since January 2017.
+Valtech Cardio Ltd. is a medical device company based in Or Yehuda, Israel, founded in 2006.
+It specializes in the development and manufacturing of cardiovascular devices aimed at treating mitral and tricuspid valve regurgitation through minimally invasive techniques.
+The company’s flagship products include the Cardioband System, which reconstructs the mitral valve via transfemoral direct annuloplasty, and the Cardiovalve system, designed for transfemoral transseptal mitral valve replacement.
+Additionally, Valtech offers the Cardinal, an adjustable annuloplasty ring that allows surgeons to optimize valve repair during surgery.
+The company is also advancing its pipeline with products like Cardioband Tricuspid, aimed at mitral regurgitation treatment, and the V-Chordal, which addresses mitral valve prolapse.
+Valtech Cardio operates as a subsidiary of Zeppelin Zox Ltd.

 Artisan Pharma